sigstore/k8s-manifest-sigstore/README.md

   -k, --key string               a comma-separated list of paths to public keys or environment variable names start with "env://" (if empty, do key-less verification)
   -o, --output string            output format string, either "json" or "yaml" (if empty, a result is shown as a table)
 ```

+### SLSA Provenance
+This project generates a SLSA provenance on its release!
+This enables you to verify the integrity
+of the downloaded artifacts and ensure that the binary's code really comes from this source code.

+To do so, please follow the instructions [here](https://github.com/slsa-framework/slsa-github-generator#verification-of-provenance).

 ## Security